James Tuck (Canadian football): Professional career

+Pre-draft

 Tuck earned an invite to the CFL’s National Combine after participating in the Toronto regional combine.

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Tuck was selected by the Montreal Alouettes with the 31st pick in the 2014 CFL Draft.
+Tuck was selected by the Montreal Alouettes with the 31st pick in the 2014 CFL draft.
 He played in nine games for the Alouettes as a linebacker in 2014, totaling five special teams tackles.
 He also recorded four special teams tackles in two playoff games.
 Tuck played in five games for the team during the 2015 season, spending time at defensive end and fullback.
 He signed a one-year contract with the Alouettes on February 5, 2016.
 He was released by the Alouettes on July 2, 2016.
 He played in one game for the Alouettes in 2016.

 Winnipeg Blue Bombers

 Tuck was signed by the Winnipeg Blue Bombers on July 4, 2016.
 He was placed on the injured list on August 2 and was activated on August 25, 2016.
 He played in 14 games for the Blue Bombers in 2016.